-The latest estimate of the national population size is 2,000-2,500 pairs, but these figures are quite uncertain /Tjernberg and Svensson (ed.)
-2007/ and most probably true numbers are higher than this.
-A national survey of the species was made in 2007, but the results have not been published yet.
-In any case the Simpevarp area holds the highest recorded densities of nightjars in Sweden and, as pinpointed earlier, the area is to be regarded as of national importance for the species.
+A national survey of the species was made in 2007, and this yielded an estimate of the national population size of 7,200 pairs, /Wärnbäck 2009/.
+The Simpevarp area holds the highest recorded densities of nightjars in Sweden and, as pinpointed earlier, the area is to be regarded as of national importance for the species.